Made for Adult Ice Skaters

 Equipment Budget Breakdown

-A note on skate fit: figure skates should fit snugly — tighter than your everyday shoes.
+Figure skates should fit snugly — tighter than your everyday shoes.
 Your toes should lightly brush the front of the boot when standing, and there should be no heel slippage.
-Go to a dedicated skate shop or pro shop at your rink for fitting.
-They can heat-mold boots to your feet.
+Most skaters size 1–2 sizes down from their street shoe.
+Go to a dedicated skate shop or pro shop at your rink for fitting — they can heat-mold boots to your feet.
 Do not buy skates at a sporting goods store or online without being fitted first.
 Poorly fitting skates are the #1 reason beginners quit.

 The progression of skills in adult figure skating follows a logical path, building each element on the one before it.
 Here's what the first six months typically look like.

 Standing on the ice without holding the boards.
 Marching in place.
 Dipping (bending your knees while stationary).
 Two-foot glides.
 Falling safely and getting back up.
-Forward swizzles (lemon-shaped pushes).
+Forward swizzles.
 Snowplow stops.

 Backward crossovers.
 Mohawks (transitions from forward to backward).
 More advanced edges and turns.
 Introduction to two-foot spins.
-Bunny hops (your first "jump" — really just a hop).
-Forward spirals (gliding on one foot with your free leg extended behind you).
+Bunny hops.
+Forward spirals.

 Waltz jump (your first real jump — a half-rotation).
 Beginning one-foot spins.
 Backward three-turns.
-More complex footwork sequences.
+More complex footwork.
 At this point, you're skating with genuine flow and starting to look like you know what you're doing.

 This timeline varies enormously based on how often you practice, your natural balance, your age, and your body.
 Some people nail crossovers in three weeks.
 Some take three months.
 Both are completely normal.
 The only wrong pace is one that makes you feel bad about yourself.